More support for mental health in Summit County

 Kudos to Kendyl, Isaac, Grace and Cris four seventh graders at Park City Day School who wrote the Guest Editorial on Wednesday.
 Their well-written and researched letter draws attention to the process to identify candidates for ESL in the public school system.
-They want the community to know that Latino students are treated differently by being required to take an ESL exam regardless of their abilities.
-They quote Dr. Ember Conley, who explained that if another language besides English is spoken in the home, or if another language was the child's first language, federal law requires the test.

 I'm curious if that question gets asked to the Caucasians.
 Are all the kids seated in a classroom, and is the entire class addressed with the question, or are the Latino students (and/or parents) singled out?

 What constitutes a first language?
 Can't a family have two languages at home?
 How can we argue that if someone starts learning English at age 3, that isn't (one of) their first language(s)?
 Today English is heard worldwide.
 Wouldn't listening to English language music count as the beginning of an English education?

 My grandparents had recently escaped from Poland when they had my mother, so they often spoke Polish at home (though they tried not to).
 Did the public school system ask my family which word was spoken first, a word in English or a word in Polish?